JKWA/funx/guides/dsl/ord.md

 # Ord

+The Ord DSL is a builder DSL that constructs ordering comparators for later use.
+See the [DSL Overview](overview.md) for the distinction between builder and pipeline DSLs.

 ## Structure

 An `ord` block compiles entirely at compile time to quoted AST that builds an `%Funx.Monoid.Ord{}` struct.
-Unlike the Maybe and Either DSLs, there is no runtime executor—the DSL produces static composition of `contramap`, `reverse`, and `concat` calls that execute directly.
+Unlike pipeline DSLs (Maybe, Either), there is no runtime executor—the DSL produces static composition of `contramap`, `reverse`, and `concat` calls that execute directly.

-## Steps
+## Internal Representation

-The Ord DSL uses a single step type represented by `Step`:
+The Ord DSL uses a single structure type represented by `Step`:

 * `Step` - Contains direction (`:asc` or `:desc`), projection AST, ord module, and metadata

-Each step describes a single ordering projection.
+Each Step describes a single ordering projection.
 The compiler pattern-matches on these structs to generate the final quoted AST.

 ```text
 Compilation